 - And end of life care.

-The lab portion of training gives students the opportunity to gain hands-on experience by practicing on other students or instructors.
+The lab portion of classes gives students the opportunity to gain hands-on experience by practicing on other students or instructors.
 Some of the things students will get to practice are taking vital signs, repositioning patients, transferring patients, and even personal care like bathing, feeding, and grooming.
 Practicing not only helps students to become comfortable with these activities, but it also helps students to empathize with how their future residents and patients might be feeling.

-Clinical is the final step of the training process.
+Clinical is the final step of the program process.
 In this step, students will actually go into a clinical setting and take care of real patients while under the supervision of their instructors.
 Students will usually begin with just 1 patient and then gradually move up to a full patient load as they become more comfortable with their duties and responsibilities.

 Finally, students are prepared to sit for their competency exams.
 This exam contains 3 parts; a written component, an oral component, and a demonstration component.
 Upon successful completion of this test, student’s names will be added to the state-wide nurse aide registry, and they are eligible to begin working.